YES! It is a good idea to do a print preview before actually printing.

 You can click on the arrow button, located on the top left, to go back into your document for any necessary changes or make print selections and click Print.

-To preview your print of a web document in Internet Explorer, click the wheel button in the upper right corner, move your mouse pointer over the print option and select "print preview.
+-To preview your print of a web document in Microsoft Edge, click the three dot ellipsis (...)in the upper right corner, move your mouse pointer down the menu and select "Print".
+The Print Preview will appear in the Print dialog box.

-To preview from Google Chrome browser, click on the menu button (it looks like 3 horizontal lines), located in the upper right of the window next to the address bar.
-Select "Print" (this will automatically pull up the preview of the page(s) you are wanting to print).
+-To preview from Google Chrome browser, click on the menu button (it looks like 3 horizontal lines), located in the upper right of the window next to the address bar.
+Select "Print" and the dialog box will automatically pull up the preview of the page(s) you are wanting to print.

 Note the options you have to choose from in this preview: portrait/landscape mode, page set-up, header and footer options, show multiple pages, change print size and of course PRINT.